 Leigh Rhoads is your guide for this journey, bringing both a wealth of experience and an adventurous spirit.
 She hails from the scenic Blue Ridge Mountains of Virginia, where Southern charm and warmth come naturally to her.
 A Civil Rights attorney by profession and a yoga enthusiast at heart, Leigh thrives on finding balance between her career, raising lively twin children, and exploring the world.
 Her travels have been fueled by a desire to connect with people, uncover new perspectives, and create unforgettable memories.
 Leigh can’t wait to welcome you on this adventure and make it truly special.

-Chile, un país con sabor a vino
+Chile, un país con sabor y vino (a country with taste and wine)

 Expert guides and trip leaders